Adam Enfroy Logo

 If you are recording someone else’s webinar, consider that recording a webinar is not the only way to save information.

-You can also take screenshots of the slides during the webinar, which can be helpful if you want to refer back to specific parts of the presentation.
+Take screenshots of the slides during the webinar, which can be helpful if you want to refer back to specific parts of the presentation.

 Considering Webinar Platforms

-If you are hosting a webinar yourself and want to allow participants to record your webinar, you can decide to make their life easier with a few considerations.
+If you are hosting a webinar and want to allow participants to record your webinar, you can decide to make their life easier with a few considerations.

 That said, live streaming takes up a lot of bandwidth, affecting the quality of your recording.